United States debt ceiling: Background

-As of July 2019, it appeared that the government would default on its obligations within a couple months.
-The budget problem was caused in part by lower tax revenue (due to new tax legislation that took effect in the 2018 tax year under which many companies had their taxes drastically reduced) and in part by the government having already reached its borrowing limit ($22 trillion as of March 2019).

 Relationship to federal budget

 The process of setting the debt ceiling is separate and distinct from the United States budget process, and raising the debt ceiling neither directly increases nor decreases the budget deficit, and vice versa.
 The Government Accountability Office explains, "the debt limit does not control or limit the ability of the federal government to run deficits or incur obligations.
 Rather, it is a limit on the ability to pay obligations already incurred."

 The President formulates a federal budget every year, which Congress must pass, sometimes with amendments, in a concurrent resolution, which does not require the President's signature and is not binding.
 The budget details projected tax collections and expenditures and, therefore, specifies the estimated amount of borrowing the government would have to do in that fiscal year.